 PEAK Basic Training Courses

 PEAK is accredited by the American Polygraph Association (APA) and recognized by many state and national associations.
 For more information, visit our Accreditation and Recognition section.
-Be sure to view our Testimonials for more examples of how training from PEAK and our Director, Ben Blalock, have benefited real examiners.
+Be sure to view our Testimonials for more examples of how training from PEAK has benefited real examiners.

 Dates Location Cost